Table of Contents

 However, if you have a history of bad credit, your lender may require you to have insurance.
 If this is the case, then you will need to get additional insurance.
 This, however, is a different type of insurance.
 Typically, this type of policy will be for private mortgage insurance.
 If you don’t have the complete 20% down payment for a New York City apartment, there is another type of insurance you may be required to get.
 While this insurance policy means you can buy a home, it is an additional cost that will not benefit you.

-Can I take a larger Mortgage than I need?
+Can I take a more substantial Mortgage than I need?

 Have you qualified for more than you need when it comes to a mortgage?
 Is your New York City apartment going to need renovation or repair or do you have other financial debts that aren’t getting any smaller?